pcdworks/website-ng/content/index.md

   title: "TURN YOUR “problem”
           <br>
           INTO a “solution!”"
-  subtitle: "PCDworks is a product development and innovation firm that
+  subtitle: "PCDworks is a product development/innovation Basecamp that can take your idea from concept to commercialization
-            helps startups, enterprises, and universities move their ideas and intellectual property from the mind: to the marketplace."
+            "
   image: '/images/index/lander.webp'
   filter: 'to top right, rgba(51, 102, 51, 0.5), rgba(51, 102, 51, 0.5)'
   cards: